GhostofGoes/getmac/CONTRIBUTING.md

 # Features and ideas
 Ideas for features or other things are welcomed.
-Open an issue on GitHub detailing the idea, and tag it appropriatly (e.g. "Feature" for a new feature).
+Open an issue on GitHub detailing the idea, and tag it appropriately (e.g. "Feature" for a new feature).